tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 - While performing the calibration, the calibrator provides a button to delete any mismatched pairs (e.g., an object detected by both radar and lidar).
 However, some outliers may not be easily detectable by human vision, leading to imperfect results as the calibration proceeds even with these anomalies present.
 Future enhancements will aim to improve outlier detection, thereby refining the calibration accuracy.

-- We have successfully calibrated various sensors with this calibrator, including the Velodyne VLS-128 lidar sensor, Pandar-40P lidar sensor, and ARS408 radar sensor, achieving good calibration results.
+- The calibrator should be able to handle different lidar and radar sensors.
+So far, We calibrated Velodyne VLS-128 lidar sensor, Pandar-40P lidar sensor, and ARS408 radar sensor with good calibration results.

 ## Pro tips/recommendations